Participate in Information Security Awareness & Training

 - Information Security Awareness Topics (more information on topics covered in training)

-- LastPass Password Management Fundamentals (an online training video offered by LinkedIn Learning on how to set up and use a password manager to securely store your account login information).
+- LastPass Password Management Guides and Resources (a password manager to securely store your account login information).
 Lastpass is not approved for use in health care component areas.
 Use password managers like KeePass, or 1Password and store the password database on a UMN managed device.

 Practice Safe Computing